atheendre130505/billions/USER_GUIDE.md

 ```

 ### **Final Testing:**
-The billion-row dataset will be automatically tested when you submit a Pull Request via GitHub Actions.
+The game master will test your solution with the billion-row dataset when you submit a Pull Request.

 ### **Validation Output:**
 ```